dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/schema.md

 <Tabs>
 <TabItem value="model" label="Model">

-Specify a custom schema for a group of models in your `dbt_project.yml` file or a [config block](/reference/resource-configs/schema#models).
+Specify a [custom schema](/docs/build/custom-schemas#understanding-custom-schemas) for a group of models in your `dbt_project.yml` file or a [config block](/reference/resource-configs/schema#models).

-For example, if you have a group of marketing-related models and you want to place them in a separate schema called `marketing`, you can configure it like this:
+For example, if you have a group of marketing-related models and want to place them in a separate custom schema called `marketing`, you can configure it like this:

 <File name='dbt_project.yml'>